-The Board has delegated to the Chief Executive Officer the authority to manage the day to day affairs of the Company and the authority to control the affairs of the Company in relation to all matters other than those responsibilities specifically reserved to the Board in the Board Charter.
+The Board has delegated to the Chief Executive Officer the authority to manage the day to day affairs of the Company and the authority to control its affairs other than those responsibilities specifically reserved to the Board in the Board Charter.

-The Board may impose further specific limits on the Chief Executive Officer's delegations.
+The Board may impose further specific limits on the Chief Executive Officer's delegations and delegate through the Chief Executive Officer to other executives in the Company.
 These delegations of authority will be maintained by the Company Secretary and will be reviewed by the Board as appropriate from time to time.